How to Legally Protect Trade Secrets in the UK

 Trade secret protection in the UK also involves employing best practices such as identifying and classifying trade secrets, implementing NDAs, and implementing robust security measures.
 Conducting regular training for your employees could also go a long way.
 In cases where your trade secret has been compromised, it’s best to act quickly to claim the legal remedies available for trade secret theft.

-For personalised advice on trade secret protection, consult with our small business solicitors and commercial law experts at Lawhive.
+For personalised advice on trade secret protection, consult with our commercial lawyers and commercial law experts at Lawhive.
 These experts can also help you with legal strategies to safeguard your business’s proprietary information.

 References